mathiascreutz/morf-synt-2019/README.md

 # morf-synt-2019
-Morphology and Syntax Course, Spring 2019
+Notebook files and materials for Morphology and Syntax Course (KIK-LG102), Spring 2019